2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 | GPT-5.4 | March 5, 2026 | OpenAI | Released | No |

-This is the most intensely competitive quarter in AI history — within six weeks, four of the world's top AI laboratories have released flagship models in rapid succession, creating an unprecedented level of market competition.
+This is one of the most intensely competitive periods in AI history — within roughly two months, four of the world's top AI laboratories released flagship models in rapid succession, creating an unprecedented level of market competition.

 1.3 Shifting Competitive Dynamics